What’s the tick situation in the Rouge?

-- Keep a pair of fine tipped tweezers and a small bottle of hand sanitizer handy for proper tick removal and treatment.
+- Keep a pair of fine tipped tweezers or a tick key and a small bottle of hand sanitizer handy for proper tick removal and treatment.

 - A daily skin inspection greatly reduces the risk of infection as ticks may take several hours to two days to attach to the skin and feed.
 Check areas including armpits, in and around hair, navel, groin, and behind the ears and knees.
 Also check children and pets.

 - Wash clothes promptly and put them in the dryer with heat to help kill any ticks that may remain.